neondatabase/website/content/docs/guides/neon-authorize-google-identity.md

 ```

 <Admonition type="note" title="Note">
-For the JWT Audience value required by Neon Authorize, you'll use the OAuth client ID which was saved earlier.
+For the JWT Audience value required by Neon Authorize, you'll use the **OAuth 2.0 Client ID** which was saved earlier.
 </Admonition>

 ### 2. Add Google Identity as an authorization provider in the Neon Console

 Once you have the JWKS URL, go to the **Neon Console** and add Google Identity as an authentication provider under the **Authorize** page.
 Paste the JWKS URL and Google Identity will be automatically recognized and selected.
-Add your Google Cloud project ID as the JWT Audience value and click **Set Up**.
+Add your **OAuth 2.0 Client ID** as the JWT Audience value and click **Set Up**.

 <div style={{ display: 'flex', justifyContent: 'center'}}>
   <img src="/docs/guides/google_identity_jwks_url_in_neon.png" alt="Add Authentication Provider" style={{ width: '60%', maxWidth: '600px', height: 'auto' }} />